Tim-Liam-Hill/Acid/README.md

 * if statements with duplicate end if tags
 * if statements with duplicate else (make sure else matches to correct if statement)
 * Reciprocol code does the same thing
+* If users input funny chars, can this break the input function? (by funny chars I mean non-standard ascii characters)

 ## Things I have learned